hyn89/SourceHanSansUI/README.md

 We added and modified some parameters among all of those "features.otc.???" files.<br>
 (We only talk about Langage-Specific Releases, not Region-Specific Releases.)

+P.S.: Special Thanks to Ken Lunde for technical support about using AFDKO, otherwise I couldn't get this achieved.

 Step 1: Add following info before VHEA table:
 <pre><code>table hhea {
   Ascender 807;